01 of 08

 - Forced air furnaces are relatively inexpensive.

-- These furnaces can achieve the highest AFUE (Annual Fuel Utilization Efficiency) ratings of any heating system.
+- These furnaces can achieve the highest AFUE (Annual Fuel Utilization Efficiency) ratings of any heating system (but that does not necessarily mean this is the most efficient way to heat a home).

 - Forced air systems can combine cooling with heating capability.

-- Requires ductwork and takes space in walls.
+- Requires ductwork and takes up space in walls.

-- Moving air can become dry unless humidified.
+- Moving air can become dry unless it is humidified.

 Fuel source: Forced air furnaces can be fueled by natural gas, liquid propane (LP), fuel oil, or electricity.